 A maximum of 25 students are admitted each year to maintain a high-quality, personalised learning environment with close interaction between students, lecturers, and industry partners.

-2. Program Details
+2. Programme Details

 Yes.
 GRACE is a Joint Master’s Programme, accredited under the European Approach for Quality Assurance of Joint Programmes.
 Graduates receive a joint Master of Science degree that is fully recognised across Europe and internationally.